xTye/tsp/README.md

 After running the `combined.py` script that takes the non-polynomial time solution and my solution and compares the result sum to each other.
 The results show about 15% accuracy when using both integers and decimal solutions as a sample pool of 11 nodes.
 The non-polynomial time solution can only calculate 11 nodes within a reasonable time.
 Anymore nodes than that, and the runtime has a noticable realtime affect on calculation times.
 Notably, this solution does become more accurate with the lower amounts of nodes, but nonetheless has shown more solidarity in the takeaways more than anything else.

 ### Takeaways
 This was a fun experiment.
 While I did learn what its like to have a taste of existential humility, I didn't give up hope to find a polynomial solution.
-Something to note is that it is correct, sometimes.
+After all, it is correct... sometimes.
 I think this algorithm can be built on, maybe to not provide a solution with *100%* accuracy, but with *99.999%* accuracy.
 This includes things like taking multiple polynomial time solutions and merging them together.
 As well as researching other solutions, learning from their algorithms and modifying them.

 Additionally, its important to note that tradeoffs happen when picking an edge, perhaps if I were to weigh the value in tradeoffs of each time an edge weight is picked, then we can influence the overall sum of the path.

+#### Thoughful Questions
 How could we design an elo system to rate the value of the edges?
 How much stake will we risk when picking an edge N from another edge M, that may have a diminishing return on a potential path that M had, that is otherwise lost?
 In the case of merging multiple polynomial time solutions, will this create a runtime that is thereotically the limit of a non-polynomial time solution?